 To round it all out, corned beef is rich in protein and vitamin B12.

 Although these ingredients are full of beneficial nutrients, you’ll get the most out of them by how they’re prepared.
-Follow the links below for healthier versions of traditional recipes handpicked by Swedish Covenant Hospital Clinical Dietitian Emily Berg, MS, RD, LDN.
+Follow the links below for healthier versions of traditional recipes handpicked by Swedish Hospital Clinical Dietitian Emily Berg, MS, RD, LDN.

 A lower sodium version of corned beef>>

 By David Modica | Published March 16, 2017